bitlap/smt/README.md

 - Note
   - `lockedName` The name of custom lock obj.
   - Support static and instance methods.
-  - It can customize the lock object, and the default is this.
+  - It can customize the lock object, and the default is `this`.

 - Example